iZettle/ninetails/README.md

 end
 ```

-## Looking at the result of your SectionTemplate
+## Looking at the result of your Section

-Assuming you have Ninetails mounted at "/api" on your application, you can now list the templates which you have configured at "/api/section_templates".
-You you load up "/api/section_templates/Billboard", you should now be able to see an empty JSON structure for the template you just setup.
+Assuming you have Ninetails mounted at "/api" on your application, you can now list the sections which you have configured at "/api/sections".
+You you load up "/api/sections/Billboard", you should now be able to see an empty JSON structure for the section you just setup.
 It should look something like this:

 ```json
 {